 First, a recap of the weekend’s games.
 But jump to the end for our take on the Big Ten’s best defensive players so far this season.
 Or as I’ve come to know it—Our Annual Solicitation of Hate Mail from Buckeye Fans.
 Let’s start things off with Michigan, shall we?
 The Wolverines took firm control of the conference race by completing their sweep of the in-state rival Spartans.
 The Wolverine offense—and Nik Stauskas in particular—could not be stopped in the second half.
 What has to make this loss burn even more is just how well Michigan State played at the other

-On Monday, the 12 Big Ten men’s basketball coaches joined the Big Ten teleconference to discuss non-conference action and look ahead to conference play, which tips off on New Year’s Eve.
-We’ve posted the audio for each coach on the call here, and will do so again when weekly calls begin in January.
+On Monday, the 12 Big Ten men’s basketball coaches joined the Big Ten teleconference to take questions from the media.
+We’ve posted the audio for each coach on the call here, and will do so every Monday throughout the basketball season.
 Listen to coach Tom Crean: Listen to coach Fran McCaffery: Listen to coach John Groce: Listen to coach Chris Collins: Listen to coach Patrick Chambers: Listen to coach Matt Painter: Listen to coach Tom Izzo: Listen to coach Bo Ryan: Listen to coach John Beilein: Listen to coach Thad Matta: Listen to coach Richard Pitino: Listen to coach Tim